 The electrode of the spark ignitor is exposed beyond the top of the burner.
-When cleaning the burner tray, be careful not to snag the electrode of the spark ignitor with your cleaning cloth.
+When cleaning the burner trays, be careful not to snag the electrode of the spark ignitor with your cleaning cloth.
 Do not hit the spark ignitor.
-Be careful not to turn on any surface controls while cleaning the burner tray.
+Be careful not to turn on any surface controls while cleaning the burner trays.
 A slight electrical shock might result which could cause you to knock over hot cookware.

-The burner grates and burner caps can be lifted off, making them easy to clean.
-Removing them gives you access to the burner bases.
+The burner grates, burner tops and trim rings can be lifted off, making them easy to clean.
+Removing them gives you access to the burner bodies and burner trays.

-To avoid snagging cloth on the spark ignitors, leave burner caps in place when cleaning the burner tray.
+To avoid snagging cloth on spark ignitors, leave burner caps in place when cleaning burner trays.

-The burners have been designed in two pieces for ease of cleaning.
+The burners have been designed in three pieces for ease of cleaning.
 When the burner grate and the burner are cool, remove the grate.
-The burner caps can easily be lifted off.
+The center ring, the burner cap and the port ring can easily be lifted off.
 Wash these parts in hot soapy water, rinse and dry thoroughly.